wealthkernel/api-documentation-guides/docs/withdrawals/Basics.md

 end

 alt if this is a full withdrawal
-WealthKernel ->> Your Fee Portfolio: Payment of fees charged end
+WealthKernel ->> Your Fee Portfolio: Fees charged and credited to your fee portfolio end

 WealthKernel ->> Party: Payment to bank account